Ledmington/poetry-template-generator/README.md

  - a `Makefile` to make things even simpler
  - a `.gitignore` and a `.gitattributes`
  - a simple GitHub CI workflow

+After the script has terminated, you can delete the script `generate_project.py` and start developing.
+Don't forget to `make install` before everything else, though.